HEXRD/hexrdgui-docs/docs/configuration/images.md

 ![Transform Image Series](img/transform.gif)

-Transforms can be applied on a detector-by-detecor basis or across all detectors at once.
-Toggle the `Apply Selections to All Detectors` on to use the current setting for all detectors.
-Toggle the option off to set transform per detector and use the `Detector` drop-down menu to select which detector you are applying the transform to.
+Transforms can be applied on a detector-by-detector basis or across all detectors at once.
+Toggle `Apply Selections to All Detectors` on to use the current setting for all detectors.
+Toggle the option off to set transforms per detector and use the `Detector` drop-down menu to select which detector you are applying the transform to.

 ![Transforms Per Detector](img/transform_per_det.gif)

 The `Dark Mode` can be used to create or load an image that will be subtracted from the image series.
-You can either subtract the median, maximum or average aggregate image, the empty frames (discussed below), or by loading in a file of your choice.
+You can subtract the median/maximum/average aggregate image, the empty frames (discussed below), or data from a specified file.
 If the `File` option is selected the `Select Dark File` button will be enabled and you can select the file that you would like to use.

 ![Dark Mode Selection](img/dark_mode.png)

-*Note*: As you progress you can use the `Read Files` button to apply and load the changes that you've made without closing the dialog or losing any of your current settings.
+*Note*: As you progress you can use the `Read Files` button to apply and load the changes that you've made without closing the dialog and losing any of your current settings.

-The images selected earlier will be described in the `Multiframe Options` section of the dialog where you will find a list of all images associated with the currently selected detector.
+The image files selected earlier will be described in the `Multiframe Options` section of the dialog where you will find a table of all image files associated with the currently selected detector.
 Additionally you will find metadata used for reading in the file(s): `Empty Frames`, `Total Frames`, `Omega Start`, `Omega Stop`, and `Steps`.
+Some of these options are editable.

   - **Empty Frames**: This value determines how many frames from the beginning of the image series to ignore.
 Changing this value will affect the `Steps` value.
-  - **Total Frames**: The total number of frames assocaited with the image.
-This value is pulled from the image series directly and cannot be changed.
+  - **Total Frames**: The total number of frames associated with the image file.
+This value is pulled from the image file directly and cannot be changed.
 This value only reflects the orignal total frames, not neccessarily how many frames will actually be used.
-  - **Omega Start**: The start value of the omega wedge.
+  - **Omega Start**: The start value of the omega wedge, which is a continuous range of evenly spaced omega values.
 The total omega range (stop - start) cannot be more than 360 degrees.
   - **Omega Stop**: The stop value of the omega wedge.
 The total omega range (stop - start) cannot be more than 360 degrees.
   - **Steps**: The number of steps in the wedge.
 This value is automatically computed from the omega range and the number of frames to be used (total - empty).

-*Note*: Only one omega "wedge" can be set per file and the range will automatically be divided evenly and set per frame.
+*Note*: In the Simple Image Series dialog, only one omega "wedge" can be set per file and the range will automatically be divided evenly and set per frame.
 Omega values set in this table are applied across all detectors.
-If you need have more control over the omega wedges used please see the [Image Stack](#image-stack) tool.
+If you have some gaps in omega values and thus need more control over the omega wedges please see the [Image Stack](#image-stack) tool.

-When an unaggregated image series is loaded the omega range for each frame will be indicated at the bottom of the window.
+When an unaggregated image series is loaded, the omega range for each frame will be indicated at the bottom of the main window.

 ![Omega Range Per Frame](img/omega_range_per_frame.gif)

-If the metadata has been changed but you do not need to re-load the images because no pre-processing has changed you can simply apply updates with the `Update Image Data` button.
+If you change the metadata, but you do not need to re-load the images because no pre-processing was changed, you can simply apply updates with the `Update Image Data` button.

 ![Update Image Data](img/update_image_data.png)

-The `Information Panel` at the very bottom of the tool will show the path to the parent directory containing the image(s) you've selected, as well as the path to the file used for dark subtraction if one was loaded in.
+The `Information` panel at the very bottom of the tool will show the path to the parent directory containing the image(s) you've selected, as well as the path to the file used for dark background subtraction if one was loaded in.

 ![Information Panel](img/information.png)

-*Note*: Using the `Okay` button will load the images and update the metadata just like the `Read Files` button that is located in the `File Reader` section at the top.
-The only difference is that if the dialog is not docked it will close after `Okay` is pressed.
+*Note*: Using the `OK` button will load the images and update the metadata just like the `Read Files` button that is located in the `File Reader` section at the top.
+The only difference is that if the dialog is not docked it will close after `OK` is pressed.
 The last used options will be remembered either way (until a new instrument config is loaded).

 ## Image Stack